VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Other states have implemented similar contingent financial incentives to maintain foundational spatial data (Massachusetts, for example, [with their 911 data](https://www.mass.gov/doc/standard-for-digital-parcels-and-related-data-sets-version-3/download)).
 It is time to consider supporting Vermont municipalities in the upkeep of parcel data on which many State programs now depend.

 ### 2.2.1 Submittal Status
 VCGI tracks voluntary municipal parcel data submittals and presents this information via the [Parcel Program's Town Mapping Status application](https://maps.vcgi.vermont.gov/parcelstatus/), updated weekly.
-These statistics represent five years (2020 - 2024) of oversight of the Statewide Property Parcel Program by VCGI.
+These statistics represent five years (2020 - 2024) of oversight of the Statewide Property Parcel Program.
 They highlight the need for improvements to the current data maintenance model.

 As of October 24, 2024:
 -	90% of towns are edited/updated by vendors or the town.
 10% are edited/updated by VCGI (these are considered “not VT GIS Parcel Data Standard compliant”)